viaacode/viaa-logging-java/README.md

 # viaa-logging-java

 Java-implementation of VIAA's JSON layout logstash logger.
-It uses Log4j 2.x.
+It uses Log4j 2.x to send json-formatted logrecords to logstash over an UDP-socket.

 ## Synopsis